-Urban Education students benefit from the School’s collaboration and partnerships with other components of TU’s academic and service community:
+Urban Education students benefit from the school’s collaboration and partnerships with other components of TU’s academic and service community:

-- The University School for the Gifted
+- University School for academically gifted children

-- STEM (Science, Technology, Engineering and Mathematics) Summer Programs for Students and Teachers
+- STEM (Science, Technology, Engineering and Mathematics) Summer programs for students and teachers

 - Continuing Education/Lifelong Learning